 Permanent Denial of Service (PDoS): Permanent denial-of-service attacks (PDoS), also known as phlashing, is an attack that damages the device so badly that it requires replacement or reinstallation of hardware.
 BrickerBot, coded to exploit hard-coded passwords in IoT devices and cause permanent denial of service, is one such example of malware that could be used to disable critical equipment on a factory floor, in a wastewater treatment plant, or in an electrical substation.

-Securing the Industrial IoTIIoT infrastructure should be protected by a comprehensive security solution (device-to-cloud) that does not disrupt operations, service reliability or profitability.
-A practical and simple, yet secure solution that can be easily and widely adopted by IIoT operators and their respective services is more effective than a ‘super solution’ that fails to gain serious traction.
-Such a solution should include the following capabilities:
+IIoT infrastructure should be protected by a comprehensive set of security solutions that do not disrupt operations, service reliability or profitability.
+A practical and simple, yet secure solution that can be easily and widely adopted by IIoT device makers and their customers is more effective than a ‘super solution’ that fails to gain serious traction.
+Security solutions should include the following capabilities:

 Every time a smart actuator in the manufacturing floor connects to the network it should be authenticated prior to receiving or transmitting data.
 This ensures that the data originates from a legitimate device and not a fraudulent source.
 Secure, mutual authentication—where two entities (device and service) must prove their identity to each other—helps protect against malicious attacks.
 Cryptographic algorithms involving symmetric keys or asymmetric keys can be utilized for two-way authentication.
 For example, the Secure Hash Algorithm (SHA-x) along with hash-based message authenticated code (HMAC) can be used for symmetric keys and Elliptic Curve Digital Signature Algorithm (ECDSA) for asymmetric keys.